chapel-lang/chapel/doc/rst/language/spec/procedures.rst

    found, this is determined to be the target function.

--  From the set of candidate functions, determine the set of most specific functions.
-In most cases, there is one most specific function, but there can be several if they differ only in return intent.
-The set of most specific functions is the set of functions that are not *more specific* than each other but that are *more specific* than every other candidate function.
-The *more specific* relationship is defined in :ref:`Determining_More_Specific_Functions`.
+-  From the set of candidate functions, determine the set of most specific functions as described in :ref:`Determining_Most_Specific_Functions`.
+In most cases, if the set of most specific functions contains more than one element, it will result in an ambiguity error.
+However, there can be several if they differ only in return intent.

 -  From the set of most specific functions, the compiler determines a best function for each return intent as described in